aleontiev/dj/README.md

 ## Blueprints

-Blueprints allows addons to establish structural conventions for their implementions through the code generation features built into `dj`.
+Blueprints allows apps that can function as addons to establish structural conventions for their consumer apps through the code generation features built into `dj`.

-A blueprint is a Python package with a `context.py` module that describes the input to the generator function and a `templates` folder that describes the output.
+A *blueprint* is a Python package with a `context.py` module that describes the input to the generator function and a `templates` folder that describes the output.

 ### Context